Seizure first aid for people with epilepsy

 Important: When to call 911?

-If a seizure lasts for five minutes – or the person has multiple seizures without regaining full consciousness – this is status epilepticus.
+If a seizure lasts for five minutes – or the person has multiple seizures without regaining full consciousness – it may mean they are experiencing status epilepticus.
+Status epilepticus can be very dangerous.

-Status epilepticus is a medical emergency and you must call 911
+Status epilepticus is considered a medical emergency.
+Call 911 for assistance

 Most epileptic seizures last between a few seconds and a couple of minutes.
-If you have had seizures before, you won’t normally need to go to hospital.
-Basic seizure first aid is normally enough.
+If the person has had seizures before, they do not always need to go to hospital.
+Basic seizure first aid where they currently are, may be enough.

-It’s helpful for the people around you to know how to recognize your seizures.
-While many people will be familiar with what a tonic clonic seizure looks like, they might not recognize absence seizures, for example.
-So it can be useful to explain to family, friends, coworkers and teachers what your seizures look like.
+If you have epilepsy, it may be helpful for the people around you to know how to recognize your seizures.
+For example, while many people will be familiar with what a tonic-clonic seizure looks like, they might not recognize absence seizures.
+So you may find it useful to explain to family, friends, coworkers and teachers what your seizures look like.
+They might then notice if you’re having a seizure.

-The Epilepsy Foundation’s seizure first aid #StaySafeSide campaign provides some simple steps everyone should know about treating seizures:
+The Epilepsy Foundation’s seizure first aid #StaySafeSide campaign provides some simple steps for responding to seizures:

 • Stay with the person and begin timing the seizure.
 You should not go away looking for help.
 Remain calm and check if they have any medical ID on them.
 If the seizure lasts for longer than five minutes, call 911.